pzaino/thecrowler/doc/api.md

   of all the crawling activities going on.
 * [GET] `/v1/source/status`: This end-point will return the status of the crawling activity of a specific source.

+To manage Owners and Categories, you can use the following end-points:

+* [GET] `/v1/owner/add`: This end-point will add a new owner to the database.
+  The owner should be provided in JSON format.
+* [GET] `/v1/owner/remove`: This end-point will remove an owner from the database.
+* [GET] `/v1/owner/update`: This end-point will update an owner in the database.
+* [GET] `/v1/owner/list`: This end-point will list all the owners in the database.

+There are equivalent end-points in [POST] for all the above end-points.

+* [GET] `/v1/category/add`: This end-point will add a new category to the database.
+  The category should be provided in JSON format.
+* [GET] `/v1/category/remove`: This end-point will remove a category from the database.
+* [GET] `/v1/category/update`: This end-point will update a category in the database.
+* [GET] `/v1/category/list`: This end-point will list all the categories in the database.